When it comes to reparative haircare products, Ouai and Olaplex are two of the most popular brands out there.

-We’ll start the comparisons with shampoos, then move to conditioners and hairs masks, and finish with styling products: leave-in stylers and dry shampoos.
+We’ll start the comparisons with shampoos, then move to conditioners and hair masks, and finish with styling products.

 The first Ouai shampoo vs Olaplex comparison we’ll do is more specialized: clarifying shampoos.
 Ouai’s Detox shampoo is a cult favorite for removing buildup and impurities from the hair, so we’ll see how Olaplex’s clarifying shampoo compares: